Tokushima Univ. | Faculty of Engineering | Dept. of Electrical and Electronic Engineering

 Curriculum

-His research interests include analysis and application of chaos in electrical circuits, analysis of synchronization in coupled oscillatory circuits, development of analyzing methods for nonlinear circuits, theory and application of cellular neural networks, and neural network architecture.
+His research interests are in the areas of nonlinear circuits engineering, including analysis and application of chaos in electrical circuits, analysis of synchronization in coupled oscillatory circuits, development of analyzing methods for nonlinear circuits, theory and application of cellular neural networks, neural network architecture, complex networks, evolutionary computation, and bio-signal processing.

-He was the Chair of the IEEE CAS Society Technical Committee on Nonlinear Circuits and Systems (NCAS) during 2004--2005, the Steering Committee Secretary of the IEICE Research Society of Nonlinear Theory and its Applications (NOLTA) during 2004--2007, and is currently the Secretary/Treasurer of the IEEE CAS Society Shikoku Chapter.
+He was the Chair of the IEEE CAS Society Technical Committee on Nonlinear Circuits and Systems (NCAS) during 2004--2005, the Steering Committee Secretary of the IEICE Research Society of Nonlinear Theory and its Applications (NOLTA) during 2004--2007, the Chair of the IEEE CAS Society Shikoku Chapter during 2011-2014, and a member of the IEEE CAS Society Board of Governors during 2012-2017, and is currently the Vice President on Regional Activities and Membership of the IEEE CAS Society (from 2018).

 He is a senior member of the IEEE, and a member of the IEICE and the RISP.